AdobeDocs/campaign.es-ES/help/v8/start/subscriptions.md

 >[!CAUTION]
 >
->En el contexto de un [Implementación empresarial (FDAC)](../architecture/enterprise-deployment.md), las suscripciones y bajas de suscripción son **asíncrono** procesos.
+>En el contexto de una implementación [Enterprise (FDAC) Deployment](../architecture/enterprise-deployment.md), las suscripciones y las bajas de suscripción son **procesos asincrónicos**.
 Las solicitudes de inclusión y exclusión se procesan cada hora.
 [Más información](../architecture/new-apis.md#sub-apis)

 <!--
 You can also enable your delivery recipients to forward messages to a friend.
 To do this, insert the relevant links into your delivery.
 You may then track this sharing process as well as the number of visits to the concerned pages.